-The 2021 World Aid Walk is a 20 km walk around the beautiful west coast of Guernsey.
+The 2022 World Aid Walk is a 20km walk around the beautiful North-West coast of Guernsey.

-The walk starts at Rovers Football Club, Port Soif and heads north towards L’Ancresse.
+The walk starts at Rovers Athletic Club, Port Soif and heads north towards L’Ancresse.

 This year there is the opportunity to do a shorter half distance walk.
-The start will be from the halfway point (Pembroke Beach Cafe) and the start time is 12 pm, check in is open from 11.30 am.
+The start will be from the halfway point at Pembroke bus stop (opposite the golf club).

 Start and Checkpoints

-The Guernsey Walk starts at 10 am at Rovers Football Club, Port Soif and finishes at 3 pm and will be held whatever the weather.
+The Guernsey Walk starts at 10am at Rovers Athletic Club, Port Soif and will be held whatever the weather.

-The half distance walk is from Pembroke Beach Cafe and starts at 12 pm, the finish is at Rovers Football Club
+The half distance walk is from Pembroke (by the bus stop opposite the golf club) and starts at 12pm, finishing at Rovers.

-Check-in tables will be open from 9 am for full distance walk and 10 am for the half distance.
+Registration tables will be open from 9am at Rovers for the full distance walk and 11am at Pembroke for the half distance route.

-Please wear this number in order to identify you as a participant of the World Aid Walk, and ensure your number is noted by the marshal at each checkpoint.
+You will be issued with a walker number which will identify you as a participant of the World Aid Walk.
+Please ensure that your number is noted by a marshal at each checkpoint.

 If you wish to stop walking at any point please inform a marshal.